In which I remember my good friend Robin Dadisman, who passed away in late 2013, with a story about phantom fuel and a racing red Mustang.

 When we finally reached the Conoco, it read 1/4 full.

-Yeah, we were genuinely worried about running out of fuel in a lonely canyon miles from home.
-But Robin Dadisman made it one of the best road trips I’ve ever been on.
+We were genuinely worried about running out of fuel in a lonely canyon 20 miles from home.
+But Robin Dadisman made it one of the best road trips ever.

 Together, we turned our desperate dash to a gas pump into a Victory Sprint.